crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

         2 "host_network_bridge_interface": "eth0", is the nic ON THE HOST that the guest will use to get DHCP IP addresses.
         3 and vagrant comes up with it's own private IP for your box.
-    * Remotes: "github_extra_remotes" are added after ./dev setup is complete.
+    * "github_extra_remotes" Remotes are added after ./dev setup is complete.
 To enable, remove the # from the attribute name github_extra_remotes.
 To disable, re-add the #.
+    * "guest_extra_packages": ["figlet","fgrep"] A place for you to add package names.
   * Ensure that the shared folders you're planning on using exist on the Host OS.
     * Ensure that your shared folders have open write permissions so the build box can write into them.
 0777